agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 coord<span style="color: #333333">.</span>join(threads)
 </pre></div>

 By running the full script with the simple model (from "MNIST For ML Beginners"), you will see that the training accuracy is around 60-70%.
-So the model is working better than what you would get with a random guess as to the classification (which would give around 50%), but still not very high.
+So the model better than useless (where a useless model would be equivalent to an uneducated guess, which would result in 50% accuracy), but still not very high.
 However, now change
 <pre>
 simpleModel=True
 </pre>